-- Malignant transformation proven by biopsy - Presence of glycogen storage disease which increases the risk for malignant transformation - The identification of these criteria is mandatory to aid in the decision-making process.
-54,55,56,57
+226 The identification of these criteria is mandatory to aid in the decision-making process.^{34,35,36,37}

-Neuroendocrine Tumors (NET)
+227 Neuroendocrine Tumors (NET)

-- A review of the literature supports that candidates with NET are expected to have a low risk of - waiting list drop-out.
+A review of the literature supports that candidates with NET are expected to have a low risk of waiting list drop-out.
 Initial recommendations included age less than 60.
-Older patients with a lot - of disease burden may be referred to transplant as a last resort, leading to poor outcomes, while - data presented at the AASLD show that very young patients with NET and early stage disease - do well.
-Committee members believed that these initial guidelines could include strict criteria - that could be expanded based upon the experience of the Review Board. - 162 Transplant programs should also be aware of these criteria when submitting exceptions - for NET.
-The Review Board should consider the following criteria when reviewing - exception applications for candidates with NET. - 1.
-Recipient age <60 years. - 2.
-Resection of primary malignancy and extra-hepatic disease without any evidence of recurrence at least six months prior to MELD exception request. - 3.
-Neuroendocrine Liver Metastasis (NLM) limited to the liver, Bi-lobar, not amenable to resection. - 4.
-Tumors in the liver should meet the following radiographic characteristics on either CT or
+Older patients with a lot of disease burden may be referred to transplant as a last resort, leading to poor outcomes, while data presented at the AASLD show that very young patients with NET and early stage disease do well.
+Committee members believed that these initial guidelines could include strict criteria that could be expanded based upon the experience of the Review Board.

+Transplant programs should also be aware of these criteria when submitting exceptions for NET.
+The Review Board should consider the following criteria when reviewing exception applications for candidates with NET.

+- Recipient age <60 years. - Resection of primary malignancy and extra-hepatic disease without any evidence of recurrence at least six months prior to MELD exception request. - Neuroendocrine Liver Metastasis (NLM) limited to the liver, Bi-lobar, not amenable to resection.

+Tumors in the liver should meet the following radiographic characteristics on either CT or MRI: